LINLIN908/Face_Emotion_Classifier/README.md

 # Introduction
 This project provides a code example for real-time recognition of user emotions and logging the data into a CSV file.
 The code is implemented based on fer2013 datasets with a keras CNN model and openCV to achieve emotion recognition functionality.
-The test accuracy stands at 66%.

 # Background
 While utilizing the face_classification project by Octavio Arriaga and his team on GitHub (https://github.com/oarriaga/face_classification), we found the program to be highly practical and efficient.
 However, we encountered some issues: